Xilinx/Vitis-AI/DPU-TRD/prj/Vitis/README.md

 #### 5.2.2 Get HWH File

 HWH file is a important file that need by the vai-c tool.
-The file is been created when compile by the Vitils tool.
+The file has been created when compile by the Vitils tool.
 It works together with vai-c to support model compilation under various DPU configurations.

-the HWH file could be simply get from $TRD_HOME/prj/Vitis/binary_container_1/sd_card
+The HWH file could be simply get from $TRD_HOME/prj/Vitis/binary_container_1/sd_card

 The user can also get the HWH file in the following path.

-$TRD_HOME/prj/Vitis/binary_container_1/link/vivado/vpl/.local/hw_platform/prj/sources_1/bd/zcu102_dpu/hw_handoff/zcu102_dpu.hwh
+$TRD_HOME/prj/Vitis/binary_container_1/link/vivado/vpl/prj/prj.srcs/sources_1/bd/zcu102_dpu/hw_handoff/zcu102_dpu.hwh

 Different Platform will get different name of HWH file.

 #### 5.2.3 Run Resnet50 Example

-The TRD project has generated the matching model file in $TRD_HOME/prj/app/Vitis path as the default settings.
+The TRD project has generated the matching model file in $TRD_HOME/prj/app/ path as the default settings.
 If the user change the DPU settings.
 The model need to be created again.

 This part is about how to run the Resnet50 example from the source code.